Gaetano Sciolari Brass & Chrome Table Lamp

-Materials: Completely made of brass and chromed metal.
+Materials: Square base and beam on top.
+Completely made of brass decorated with chromed metal strips.
+Green felt on the bottom.
 Metal sockets.
 Fabric lampshade.
+Pull cord switch.

 Height: 84 cm / 33.07”